NCAA Division I men's basketball tournament

-The NCAA Division I men's basketball tournament, branded as NCAA March Madness and commonly called March Madness, is a single-elimination tournament played each spring in the United States, currently featuring 68 college basketball teams from the Division I level of the National Collegiate Athletic Association (NCAA), to determine the national champion.
-The tournament was created in 1939 by the National Association of Basketball Coaches, and was the idea of Ohio State coach Harold Olsen.
-Played mostly during March, it has become one of the most popular annual sporting events in the United States.
+The NCAA Division I men's basketball tournament, branded as March Madness, or The Big Dance, is a single-elimination tournament played in the United States to determine the men's college basketball national champion of the Division I level in the National Collegiate Athletic Association (NCAA).
+Played mostly during March, the tournament was first conducted in 1939 and currently consists of 68 teams.
+Known for its upsets of favored teams, it has become one of the greatest annual sporting events in the US.